 –”Your behavioral coaching as led me to reach goals which I never thought I could.”

-Raeleen has delivered “unforgetable” and “inspiring” presentations at Yale University in New Haven CT, the John Marshall Law School in Chicago IL, The Omni Hotel in New Haven CT, the Italian Cultural Institute in NYC, The Sons and Daughters of Italy New Haven Chapter, Central CT STate University, Brooklyn College, UNICO/One Voice ( N.J. and CT), The Knights of Columbus, and La Feltrinelli Bookstore in Rome , Italy, among many other venues.
+Raeleen has delivered “unforgetable” and “inspiring” presentations at Yale University in New Haven CT, the John Marshall Law School in Chicago IL, The Omni Hotel in New Haven CT, the Italian Cultural Institute in NYC, The Italian American Museum of NYC, The Sons and Daughters of Italy New Haven Chapter, Central CT STate University, Brooklyn College, UNICO/One Voice ( N.J. and CT), The Knights of Columbus, and La Feltrinelli Bookstore in Rome , Italy, among many other venues.